PlumpMath/DesignPatterns-222/Factory/Defination.md

 #### Position
-The position class is our base class which is abstract or interface which will have common specification like the title porperty.
-The Title property will be overridden in the child classes to get the speicification overridden as per need.
+The position class is our base class which is abstract or interface which will have common specification like the title property.
+The Title property will be overridden in the child classes to get the specification overridden as per need.

     public abstract class Position
     {